kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 - Bokeh
 - Plotly

+## Deployment options
+You essentially have two options:
+ - If our application requires **low latency**, then we should deploy the model as a real- time API to provide super-fast predictions on single prediction requests over HTTPS, for example.
+We can deploy, scale, and compare our model prediction servers with SageMaker Endpoints using the REST API protocol with HTTPS and JSON.
+ - For **less-latency-sensitive** applications that require high throughput, we should deploy our model as a batch job to perform batch predictions on large amounts of data in S3, for example.
+We will use SageMaker Batch Transform to perform the batch predic‐ tions along with a data store like Amazon RDS or DynamoDB to productionize the predictions,

 ### DevOps
 - Git
 - [[Jenkins](https://www.jenkins.io/)]: Jenkins is an open source continuous integration/continuous delivery and deployment (CI/CD) automation software DevOps tool written in the Java programming language.
 It is used to implement CI/CD workflows, called pipelines.
 It is used to create deployment package.